hypermedia-app/creta/docs/knossos/auth.md

 ### Custom authorization rules

-It is possible to add additional pattern to be executed against the database to customize how agents are authorized.
-This is done by adding to the [settings resource](configuration.md) links to code which import function passed on to [rdf-web-access-control](https://github.com/hypermedia-app/web-access-control#custom-authorization-checks)
+It is possible to set up additional rules to be executed against the database, to customize how agents are authorized.
+This is done by linking the [settings resource](configuration.md) to code which imports function passed on to [rdf-web-access-control](https://github.com/hypermedia-app/web-access-control#custom-authorization-checks)

 For example, to enable authorization by `acl:agentGroup` us the following snippet: